bluewatertracks/paper-timezone/README.md

 ## Reporting Bugs

-When filing a bug report, please provide an example of how to repoduce using plunker, jsbin, jsfiddle, etc.
+When filing a bug report, please provide an example of how to reproduce using plunker, jsbin, jsfiddle, etc.